tanju-b/tanju-b.github.io/about.md

 ***
 This blog built from Jekyll and GitHub using the Hyde theme by Poole, info below.
-I also leveraged the guidance posted by Joshua Lande: [http://joshualande.com/jekyll-github-pages-poole/](http://joshualande.com/jekyll-github-pages-poole/)  as well as some of this tutorial: [webdesign.tutsplus.com/tutorials/getting-to-know-github-pages-static-project-pages-fast--webdesign-11501](webdesign.tutsplus.com/tutorials/getting-to-know-github-pages-static-project-pages-fast--webdesign-11501)
+I also leveraged the guidance posted by Joshua Lande: [http://joshualande.com/jekyll-github-pages-poole/](http://joshualande.com/jekyll-github-pages-poole/)  as well as some of this tutorial: [webdesign.tutsplus.com/tutorials/getting-to-know-github-pages-static-project-pages-fast--webdesign-11501](webdesign.tutsplus.com/tutorials/getting-to-know-github-pages-static-project-pages-fast--webdesign-11501).
+I added google+ comments using this guidance: [http://steelx.github.io/best-internet-tips/2014/11/23/Add-google-plus-comments-box-to-jekyll-website.html](http://steelx.github.io/best-internet-tips/2014/11/23/Add-google-plus-comments-box-to-jekyll-website.html)

 * [Hyde](http://hyde.getpoole.com)
 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).